ablab/spades/assembler/manual.md

 <a name="meta"></a>
 `--meta `   (same as `metaspades.py`)
-    This flag is recommended when assembling metagenomic data sets (runs metaSPAdes, see [paper](https://arxiv.org/abs/1604.03071) for more details).
-Currently metaSPAdes supports only a **_single_** library which has to be **_paired-end_** (we hope to remove this restriction soon).
+    This flag is recommended when assembling metagenomic data sets (runs metaSPAdes, see [paper](https://genome.cshlp.org/content/27/5/824.short) for more details).
+Currently metaSPAdes supports only a **_single_** short-read library which has to be **_paired-end_** (we hope to remove this restriction soon).
+In addition, you can provide long reads (e.g. using `--pacbio` or `--nanopore` options), but hybrid assembly for metagenomes remains an experimental pipeline and optimal performance is not guaranteed.
 It does not support [careful mode](#correctoropt) (mismatch correction is not available).
 In addition, you cannot specify coverage cutoff for metaSPAdes.
 Note that metaSPAdes might be very sensitive to presence of the technical sequences remaining in the data (most notably adapter readthroughs), please run quality control and pre-process your data accordingly.

 []()